PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

 .. code-block:: text

    SELECT … FROM (SELECT …, row_number() OVER (ORDER BY …) AS rank
-                  FROM …) limited
+                  FROM (q) limited_rows) limited
    WHERE rank > m AND rank <= m + k ORDER BY …

 with ``rank()`` for ``WITH TIES``.
 The window rewriting then tracks the rank (see :doc:`aggregation`), and the comparison on it, a column of the subquery, goes into each row's annotation.
-The subquery exposes the output columns and the sort keys; the target entries that read ``provenance()`` move to the enclosing query, where the provenance of a row includes the comparison, and correlated references go one level
+The rank is computed one level above the query, over its rows with their provenance: a ``WHERE`` of the query on an uncertain value (a comparison on an aggregate of a subquery, on a window value) only goes into that provenance, and a rank in the query itself would count the rows it rejects.
+The query exposes the output columns and the sort keys; the target entries that read ``provenance()`` move to the enclosing query, where the provenance of a row includes the comparison, and correlated references go one level